juooo1117/Garbage_Classificaion_with_ResNet/README.md

-# Garbage test with ResNel Model
+# Garbage test with ResNet Model